 - Use an accurate timekeeping system.
-Employers may choose their preferred timekeeping method (such as time clocks, timesheets, or badge readers), provided it is complete and accurate.
-While it is a best practice to track employees' time to the minute worked, the Fair Labor Standards Act (FLSA) permits employers to round employees' hours for uncertainty or inefficiency (to a maximum of 15 minutes).
-Your time rounding policy must be applied fairly and cannot consistently round in the company's favor or result in the failure to count all the time employees have actually worked.
+Employers may choose their preferred timekeeping method (such as time clocks, timesheets or badge readers), provided it is complete and accurate.
+While it is a best practice to track employees' time to the minute worked, the federal Fair Labor Standards Act (FLSA) permits employers to round employees' hours to a maximum of 15 minutes.
+Your time rounding policy must be applied fairly and cannot consistently round in the company's favor or result in the failure to count all of the time employees have actually worked.
 For example, if an employer rounds to the nearest 15 minutes, they may round down employee time from one to seven minutes, but they must round up time from eight to fourteen minutes.

 - Require employees to record all time worked.
-Time spent using technology outside of the office to respond to work email, access the company network, check phone messages, or perform other work tasks is generally considered compensable work time.
-Make sure non-exempt employees know that that they must report all time spent working, including time they spend checking work email outside of work hours.
+Time spent using technology outside of the traditional workplace to respond to work email, access the company network, check phone messages, or perform other work tasks is generally considered compensable work time.
+Make sure non-exempt employees know they must report all time spent working, including time they spend checking work email outside of work hours.
 If employees can't use your regular timekeeping system to record after-hours work, instruct them on how to promptly and accurately report these hours.

 - Require employees to verify hours worked.
 At the end of each pay period, require employees to review their time records and verify that they are accurate.
 This can help you make corrections before running payroll and document that the employee has confirmed the accuracy of their time records.

 - Make automatic deductions for meal periods.
 It's a best practice to require employees to clock out and back in for their meal periods.
-This can help ensure that employees are paid for missed lunch breaks and account for times when employees return from lunch late.
+This can help ensure employees are paid for missed lunch breaks and account for times when employees return from lunch late.
 Time records should accurately reflect that the employee took a meal period, how long the meal period lasted, and the actual hours worked.
 In addition, some states have meal period recordkeeping requirements, and automatic deductions may violate these requirements.
 Check your state law for compliance.

 - Forget to address interrupted meal periods.
 Under the FLSA, for a meal period to be unpaid, it must generally be at least 30 minutes without interruption and the employee must be fully relieved of all duties for the purpose of eating regular meals (some states have additional requirements).
 If the employee's meal is interrupted (including requiring the employee to be available to work if needed during their meal period), the employee should either be paid for the full meal period or be allowed to continue their meal period for a full 30 minutes following the interruption.
-Instruct employees to report interrupted lunch breaks so that they can be paid for the time.
+Instruct employees to report interrupted meal periods, so they can be paid for the time.

 - Neglect recordkeeping responsibilities.
 The FLSA requires employers to keep time cards and other records on which wage calculations are based for at least two years.
 Employers must also keep payroll records, including hours worked each day and total hours worked each workweek, for at least three years.
 Records required for federal tax purposes must be kept for at least four years.
 Check your state law for any additional recordkeeping requirements.